biblius/poor-mans-guide-to-pi/building-binaries-with-rust.md

 ## Adding targets to the toolchain

-For rustc to be able to compile your code for a specific architecutre, it must be present in the toolchain.
+For the crab compiler to be able to compile your code for a specific architecutre, it must be present in the toolchain.
 [You can find a list of available targets here](https://doc.rust-lang.org/nightly/rustc/platform-support.html).
 The esoteric targets are known as target triplets (even though they have 4 items!!!) and their format is always `architecture-vendor-os-abi`.
 Choosing which will depend on the machine in question and its OS.

 Adding the target is as simple as